rhjacobsen/CN_workshops/Workshops/5/README.md

 router ospf
   redistribute bgp metric 2000
 ```
+> ##### Challenge 5.6
+> Look at the route table in DNK-1 again.
+What are the changes compared to the output on Challenge 5.5 and why have they occurred?
+> ```
+>
+>
+>
+>
+>
+>
+> ```

-Now look at DNK-1's route table.
-You should be able to see 70.0.1.1.
+When we look at DNK-1's route table you should be able to see 70.0.1.1.
 But if you look in RUS-1's route table, you should not see 20.0.1.1.
 Lets fix that by adding the OSPF routes to BGP

 ```
 router bgp 65001